HITCHIN

 How WOULD A town council BE funded?

-Similarly to the parishes of St. Ippolyts and Ickleford, North Herts Council would take an annual fee (a precept) of c.£50 a year (Band D property) which would raise about £600,000 to spend on the town and our community.
+Similarly to the parishes of St. Ippolyts and Ickleford, the local authority would take an annual fee (a precept) with the council tax on behalf on behalf of the Town Council of say £50 a year, which would raise about £600,000 to spend on the town and our community.

 WHO IS PROPOSING THE FORMATION OF A HITCHIN TOWN COUNCIL?